 Official Community Plan Update

-One of Council's primary strategic priorities for this term is a review and update of the Town of Sidney's Official Community Plan (OCP).
 An OCP is a Town bylaw that sets out the broad objectives and policies that guide decisions on planning, land use and provision of municipal services in the community.
 It also establishes a degree of certainty about the location and nature of community change to residents and landowners while providing a framework for guiding and managing future development and growth.
-The process to update Sidney’s OCP is expected to take approximately two years, spanning 2020 and 2021.
+The process to update Sidney’s OCP took two years, spanning 2020 to 2022.

 Want to find out more about the project?